-2. Counting only the good – “Pat the Purchaser” owns $100MM in indirect expenses and is handed a 5% “reportable savings” expectation each year across these expenses.
+“Pat the Purchaser” owns $100MM in indirect expenses and is handed a 5% “reportable savings” expectation each year across these expenses.
 In most companies, attainment of that 5% comes from tabulating the projected dollar value of the approved savings initiatives during that fiscal year.
 Pat won’t typically drive initiatives in ALL her categories in a given year, so if Pat owns 10 categories, each representing $10MM in annual spend, it’s likely her $5MM in reportable savings comes from initiatives in only half of those 10 categories (or 10% average savings across five categories totaling $50MM).

 Here’s the flaw: If Pat’s other five categories experience cost increases beyond their intended spend levels (indeed, often spend levels that are a product of prior years’ reported initiatives), this tends to have no impact on Pat attaining her “numbers” for the year.

 This tendency NOT to hold procurement resources accountable for flawed savings projections or savings erosion due to myriad factors (many of which are predictable and manageable) belies the very definition of the phrase category management.
 Further, this flaw actively promotes “fake savings.”
 If category managers were required to net cost escalations in other categories with current-year reported savings initiatives, “fake savings” would dramatically reduce as procurement resources would prioritize P&L impact in a way that is generally not required in 2021.

 3. Over-Valuing the Short Term (and Under-Valuing the Long)